 Fill in Gaps and Replace Damaged Teeth with Restorative Dentistry

 Missing or cracked teeth can change the appearance of your smile.
 Gaps can also have long term effects on your oral health.
 Total Care Dental's Madison team uses extreme care and attention to detail with all Madison dental restoration treatments and services, including porcelain crowns or bridges.
 These are used to replace missing teeth or protect damaged ones.
 Porcelain crowns and bridges are tooth-colored, enamel-like restorations fabricated by a highly skilled dental technician and permanently bonded to your existing tooth.

 Porcelain crowns and bridges are completed in two appointments.
 Visit our gallery to view before and after pictures of teeth restored with porcelain crowns and bridges by TCD’s skilled, comprehensive dental team.
 Schedule a consultation to learn how we can restore your smile with crowns and bridges.

 What is the difference between crowns and bridges?

 Crowns cover the entire tooth surface, restoring form, function, and beauty of original teeth.
 Crowns are needed when teeth are severely worn, fractured, or decayed to protect a weak tooth from breaking completely.
-You may also need porcelain crowns when the structure of your teeth have been compromised due to clenching and grinding of your teeth.
+You may also need porcelain crowns when the structure of your teeth has been compromised due to clenching and grinding of your teeth.

 Dental bridges are used to replace a completely missing tooth.
 As the name suggests, a “bridge” is set up between the nearest remaining teeth to support the porcelain crown replacement.
 Unlike dental implants, the bridge does not directly connect to the gums or replace the root of the tooth.
-It simply supports the new tooth and jeeps it aligned with the surrounding teeth.
+It simply supports the new tooth and keeps it aligned with the surrounding teeth.